April 2014 Nyanya bombing: Responsibility

 Boko Haram claimed responsibility for the bombing six days after it occurred—the video claiming responsibility features the group's leader Abubakar Shekau and was released on 19 April.
 Aminu Sadiq Ogwuche was arrested by Interpol in Sudan in May 2014 on the suspicion of being one of the masterminds behind the bombings.
 Hours after the attack, Boko Haram kidnapped hundreds of schoolgirls in Chibok.

 Response

 Nigerian President Goodluck Jonathan visited the scene of the blast, where he said:

 We have lost quite a number.
 We condole with our country men and women.
 The issue of Boko Haram is quite an ugly history within this period of our own development.
 Government is doing everything to make sure that we move our country forward.
 But these are the unnecessary distractions that are pushing us backward.
 But we will get over it.

-The attack came the day after Nigerian senator Ahmed Zanna claimed the Islamist group had killed 135 civilians in north east Nigeria in three attacks during the week preceding the blast.
+The attack came the day after Nigerian senator Ahmed Zanna claimed the Islamist group had killed 135 civilians in northeast Nigeria in three attacks during the week preceding the blast.